duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ### Opportunity {#duckling_controller-final-opportunity}

-We use package made by another colaborator that was in the dt-core folder.
-The package is called ... and recognizes the pattern on the back of another duckiebot.
+We took inspiration from an existing package made by another colaborator (Frank-qcd-qk) that was in the dt-core folder.
+The package is called [vehicule_detection](https://github.com/duckietown/dt-core/tree/daffy/packages/vehicle_detection) and recognizes the pattern on the back of another duckiebot.
+The pattern detection is performed using OpenCV's [*findCirclesGrid*](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html?highlight=solvepnp#findcirclesgrid) function.
+From this function, we can then calculate the pose of the bumper by using an other function from OpenCv called [solve.PnP](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html).

-(A COMPLETER)

-* How did you go about improving the existing solution / approaching the problem? [contribution]

-Examples:
-- We used method / algorithm xyz to fix the gap in knowledge (don't go in the details here)
-- Make sure to reference papers you used / took inspiration from, lessons, textbooks, third party projects and any other resource you took advantage of (check [here](+duckumentation#bibliography-support) how to add citations in this document).
-Even in your code, make sure you are giving credit in the comments to original authors if you are reusing some components.

 ## Background and Preliminaries {#duckling_controller-final-preliminaries}